aboly47/JinxOS/README.md

-# PowderOS
+# JinxOS
-PowderOS is a fork of an old project I worked on before losing my other account. all development will continue here.
+JinxOS is a fork of an old project I worked on before losing my other account. all development will continue here.
 I can't believe how cringe-worthy my old readme was.
 I've grown as a developer and as a person. *Maybe not so much as a developer. :)*

 # What is it?